Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Abstract

 \section{Abstract}

 Evaluating the output of generative large language models~(LLMs) is challenging and difficult to scale.
-Most evaluations of LLMs focus on tasks such as single-choice question-answering or text classification.
-These tasks are not suitable for assessing open-ended question-answering capabilities, which are critical in domains where expertise is required, such as health, and where misleading or incorrect answers can have a significant impact on a user's health.
+Many evaluations of LLMs focus on tasks such as single-choice question-answering or text classification.
+These tasks are not suitable for assessing open-ended question-answering capabilities, which are critical in domains where expertise is required.
+One such domain is health, where misleading or incorrect answers can have a negative impact on a user's well-being.
 Using human experts to evaluate the quality of LLM~answers is generally considered the gold standard, but expert annotation is costly and slow.
-We present a method for evaluating LLM~answers that uses ranking signals as a substitute for explicit relevance judgements.
-Our scoring method correlates with the preferences of human experts.
-We validate it by investigating the well-known fact that the quality of generated answers improves with the size of the model as well as with more sophisticated prompting strategies.
+We present a method for evaluating LLM~answers that uses ranking models trained on annotated document collections as a substitute for explicit relevance judgements and apply it to the CLEF 2021 eHealth dataset.
+In a user study, our method correlates with the preferences of a human expert (Kendall's $\tau=0.64$).
+It is also consistent with previous findings in that the quality of generated answers improves with the size of the model and more sophisticated prompting strategies. \footnote{Code and data:\,\url{https://github.com/webis-de/ECIR-25}.}

 \keywords{evaluation, consumer health search, large language models}